arcsecond-io/oort/docs/index.md

   these credentials safe**.
 * Note that `oort login` fetches a limited-scope upload key, just enough to perform its task.
 * If uploading for an organisation, Oort must necessarily be run by a member of it (quite obviously).
-* This tool is open-source obviously to let anyone it doesn't send or use data that has not explicitly marked for uploading.
+* This tool is open-source obviously to let anyone sees it doesn't send or use data that has not explicitly marked for uploading.
 It is also open for modification, or improvement.
 Please, use the standard GitHub pull-request mechanism.
-* The only auxiliary data that is collected and attached as tag of the files and datasets are the machine hostname (the output of the `uname -n` command).
+* The only auxiliary data that is collected and attached as tag of the files and datasets is the machine hostname (the output of the `uname -n` command).
 See inside `oort/uploader/engine/preparator.py` and `uploader.py` for the line `socket.gethostname()`.
-* Oort keeps all its meta data inside a hidden folder in `~/.oort`.
+* Oort keeps all its metadata inside a hidden folder in `~/.oort`.
 Be careful not modifying the content of it without knowing what you do.